15 Jun 2020

 Discovering the value of collaboration

-Leaders will also be challenged to strengthen their key relationships, recognising that their strategic suppliers play a critical role as they journey together towards a new landscape.
+Leaders will also be challenged to strengthen their key relationships, recognizing that their strategic suppliers play a critical role as they journey together towards a new landscape.

 For example, in the US, in contrast to the historical approach of pressuring suppliers on cost, procurement will need to develop supplier relationships that more fully integrate into their operational processes.
 This will require many supply chain leaders to get to know all their suppliers in the supply chain and develop closer relationships.